zemariu/mortalitytb/README.md

 - spatial–temporal regime stability;
 - municipality-level estimates and 95% credible intervals.

 The dashboard includes geographic filters by region and state, interactive municipal maps, evidence plots, searchable municipal results, and options to download the filtered data.

-The dashboard is publicly available at: [Open the Municipal Tuberculosis Mortality Priority Dashboard](https://cenariostb.unb.br/mortalitytb/)
+It is publicly available at: [Municipal Tuberculosis Mortality Priority Dashboard](https://cenariostb.unb.br/mortalitytb/)

 ------------------------------------------------------------------------